nikja05/goodsidian/README.md

 # Goodsidian
 Goodsidian takes information from your shelves on [Goodreads](https://www.goodreads.com/) and formats them to notes in [Obsidian](https://obsidian.md/).

-**FYI**: This script is a fork, modified to work with Bash on Windows.
+This script is made to work on Bash for Windows.
+Feedback and contributions are very welcome :)

 ## Overview
 Goodsidian extracts data from your "currently-reading" and "read" Goodreads RSS feeds.
 That data then gets formatted and creates (new book) or updates (read book) a note in your Obsidian vault.